basman/VeRocket/README.md

 ## Good to know:

+- This project can be compiled most easily using IntelliJ v15.
 - A successful rocket landing requires it to touch the ground with less than 0.5m/s descending rate.
 - As to be expected with a rocket, its weight will reduce proportionally as more fuel is used for propulsion.